 The no talk rule, no one speaks of their true feelings, they never talk about loneliness, or depression, or what’s really going on, as if I give a fuck about anything else.
 If you don’t tell me what’s really going on in your life, I don’t want to hear anything else.
 It’s like one of those jarring moments when after 20 minutes discussion, you go, “Oh, okay, we’re going there.
 Oh, okay.
 I got to talk about my relationship now, okay.”
 Yeah, what the fuck you think we’ve been doing here?
 It took you 20-fucking-minutes.

-It’s just like in philosophy class when they don’t disagree with me and I purposely give them a shit argument, and then they dob their heads like a fucking robot, unthinking, just accepting authority.
+It’s just like in philosophy class when they don’t disagree with me and I purposely give them a shit argument, and then they nod their heads like a fucking robot, unthinking, just accepting authority.
 Fucking tell the authority off.
 Tell me off.
 Think for yourselves.
 No talk rule.

 The no listen rule.
 By the way, in order for you to not like this, I assume those students in that philosophy class weren’t that dumb.
 There were some smart students in there, but they had been conditioned and shamed into the no talk rule, and therefore they were actually engaged in the no listen rule.
 The parents will do this.

 You’ll say something sexual and they just don’t want to deal with that, right?
 So, they’ll pretend like it didn’t happen.
 And by the way, pick-up artists do this all the time.
 When you ignore things that don’t help you.
 There are some amok coming here, you just ignore him, right?
 The no listen rule.
-It’s very helpful if you want to treat your kids like dogs or AI — actually, you’re treating them worse than AI.
+It’s very helpful if you want to condition behavior.
+If you want to treat your kids like dogs or AI — actually, you’re treating them worse than AI.
 Or like robots, right?
 You just ignore it.
 It’s not there.
 “I’m not going to listen to your problems.”
 That’s sort of the family situation.
 You put it all into the rug, let’s all eat now.
 Let’s not hash out a disagreement.
 It’s the dinner table now, and all that.